OCLC-Developer-Network/oclc-auth-python/README.md

-OCLC Python 2.7 Authentication Library
+OCLC Python Authentication Library
 ==================================

-This library is a wrapper around the Web Service Authentication system used by OCLC web services, written for Python 2.7.
+This library is a wrapper around the Web Service Authentication system used by OCLC web services, written for Python.
+It works with versions 2.7 and 3 (up to 3.6)

 Installation
 ------------